nicastelo/react-native-swipeable-lists/README.md

 ---

-This code was initially ported from React Native on its version 0.59.10 as they dropped it on the next one.
+This code was initially taken from React Native on its version 0.59.10 as they dropped it on the next one.
+See https://github.com/facebook/react-native/issues/24092